Jim Nabors: Personal life

 He also owned a home and spent some summers in Whitefish, Montana, during the 1990s.

 On January 15, 2013, Nabors married his partner of 38 years, Stan Cadwallader, at the Fairmont Olympic Hotel in Seattle, Washington, a month after same-sex marriage became legal in Washington.
 They had met in the 1970s, when Cadwallader was a fireman in Honolulu, and began dating in 1975.
 Although Nabors's homosexuality was not widely known before this, it was also not completely secret.
 For example, Nabors brought his then-partner Cadwallader along to his Indy 500 performance in 1978.

 Alleged relationship with Rock Hudson

 A longstanding rumor maintains that Nabors married actor Rock Hudson in the early 1970s, shortly before Nabors began his relationship with Cadwallader.
+The rumor may have started as a joke, "Rock Hudson married Jim Nabors.
+Now, he's Rock Pyle."